prometheus-community/helm-charts/charts/prometheus-blackbox-exporter/README.md

 - The default image is set to `quay.io/prometheus/blackbox-exporter` instead `prom/blackbox-exporter`
 - `image.repository` is now split into `image.registry` and `image.repository`.
-  For the old behavior, set `image.registry` to an empty string.
+  For the old behavior, set `image.registry` to an empty string and only use `image.repository`.

 ### To 7.0.0